brandlewco/jesserieser-hugo-cc/content/collections/amtrak-texas-eagle.md

 seo:
   meta_description: ''
   meta_title: 'Amtrak The National: Tucson to El Paso On the Texas Eagle'
-title: 'Amtrak the National '
+title: 'Amtrak '
-collection_meta: Tucson to El Paso On the Texas Eagle
+collection_meta: 'The National '
-collection_meta_2: ''
+collection_meta_2: Tucson to El Paso On the Texas Eagle
 collection_description: >-
   These works showcase the Amtrak Texas Eagle with stops at The Biosphere 2, Saguaro National Park, Titan Missile Silo, San Xavier Mission, The